gchan/password_blocklist/README.md

 Check the presence of a string in a blacklist of the top 100,000 commonly used passwords (sourced from Mark Burnett's [ten million password release](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495)).

-This very simple Ruby library that can be integrated into your registration/authentication system to prevent users from setting commonly used (and easy to guess) passwords.
+This very simple Ruby library can be integrated into your registration/authentication system to prevent users from setting commonly used (and easy to guess) passwords.

 This gem has an insignificant memory footprint with an execution cost of approximately 1 ms. A memory persistence option is available to further reduce execution time.